Chinese New Year Japan Travel Guide

 2. Kagami Mochi

-A traditional Japanese kagami mochi with two stacked rice cakes, decorated with a mandarin orange on top and ornate ribbons, presented on a wooden surface.
+A traditional Japanese kagami mochi with two stacked rice cakes, an orange on top, and decorative cord, placed on a square paper mat—often displayed in Japan and sometimes during Chinese New Year celebrations.

-While mochi is enjoyed year-round in Japan, it takes center stage during New Year celebrations.
-The iconic kagami mochi—two stacked, round mochi topped with a bitter orange (daidai)—is not only decorative but deeply symbolic as an offering for the household’s Shinto altar.
+While mochi is enjoyed year-round in Japan, it takes centre stage during New Year celebrations.
+The iconic kagami mochi, two stacked, round mochi topped with a bitter orange (daidai), is not only decorative but deeply symbolic as an offering for the household’s Shinto altar.

 3. Kuri Kinton

-A red bowl with mashed potatoes topped with golden chestnuts and garnished with green leaves, placed on a wooden table.
+A red bowl containing mashed sweet potatoes topped with cooked yellow chestnuts and garnished with green leaves, placed on a wooden surface—a festive dish enjoyed during Chinese New Year in Japan.

 Say hello to wealth and success with kuri kinton, which translates to “chestnut gold mash.”
-This golden-hued dish combines candied chestnuts (kuri) and mashed Japanese sweet potatoes (satsumaimo), creating a dessert that’s as rich in symbolism as it is in flavor.
-Its sunny color represents prosperity, making it the perfect treat to kick off the year.
+This golden-hued dish combines candied chestnuts (kuri) and mashed Japanese sweet potatoes (satsumaimo), creating a dessert that’s as rich in symbolism as it is in flavour.
+Its sunny colour represents prosperity, making it the perfect treat to kick off the year.

 4. Toshikoshi Soba

-Toshikoshi soba is a savory New Year’s noodle bowl dish.
+Toshikoshi soba is a savoury New Year’s noodle bowl dish.
 Typically eaten on New Year’s Eve, toshikoshi soba can be dated back to the Edo Period (1603-1867).

-Soba noodles are made from buckwheat, which is what gives them their warm brownish color.
+Soba noodles are made from buckwheat, which is what gives them their warm brownish colour.
 Toshikoshi soba, also called “year-crossing noodle,” is symbolic.
-The long length of the buckwheat noodles represents longevity, while the ease of cutting the noodles signifies cutting off any negativity or hardship from the prior year.
+The length of the buckwheat noodles represents longevity, while the ease of cutting them signifies shedding any negativity or hardship from the prior year.
 These soba noodles are prepared simply with hot dashi broth and green onion for a simple meal.

 Celebrate Chinese New Year with a Japanese Twist